All Products

 • Data analysis and report generation

-For applications that involve big data analysis, log processing, or business reporting, new data generated within a specific period of time may need to be processed on a regular basis, such as daily, weekly, or monthly.
+For applications that involve big data analysis, log processing, or business reporting, new data generated within a specific period of time are required to be processed on a regular basis, such as daily, weekly, or monthly.
 Querying objects generated within a specific period of time can help you quickly identify the dataset that you want to analyze and simplify the data extraction process.

 • Data synchronization performed by a content management system

-If OSS stores website content, media assets, or document libraries, the content management system may need to regularly capture or synchronize objects uploaded or updated within a specific period of time to maintain the timeliness and integrity of website content.
+The content management system is required to regularly synchronize objects uploaded or updated within a specific period of time to maintain the timeliness and integrity of website content.

 • Cost optimization and resource deletion